jhan15/neural_style_transfer/README.md

 - A weighted loss function of content loss, style loss, and total variation loss is used as the optimization objective.

+- Visualize the feature maps to choose content and style layers.

 - Adam optimizer is used for training.

 ## Usage